OpenMS/OpenMS-docs/docs/introduction.md

 to achieve a high degree of separation.
 In HPLC, peptides are separated on a column.
 Solved in a pressurized liquid (mobile phase) they are pumped through a solid adsorbent material (stationary phase) packet into a capillary column.
 Physicochemical properties of each peptide determine how strongly it interacts with the stationary phase.
-The most commonly HPLC technique in proteomics and metabolomics uses reversed-phase chromatography (RPC) columns.
+The most common HPLC technique in proteomics and metabolomics uses reversed-phase chromatography (RPC) columns.
 RPC employs a hydrophobic stationary phase like octadecyl (C18), a nonpolar carbon chain bonded to a silica base, and a polar mobile phase.
 Polar molecules interact weakly with the stationary phase and elute earlier, while non-polar molecules are retained.
 Interaction can be further modulated by changing the gradient of solvent concentration in the mobile phase over time.